Skip to main contentIBM Quantum Documentation

 The classes in this module are for advanced use, because they are closely entwined with the heart of Qiskit’s data model for circuits.

-From a library-author perspective, the minimum that is needed to enhance a Gate or Instruction with this behaviour is to inherit from SingletonGate (SingletonInstruction) instead of Gate (Instruction), and for the __init__ method to have defaults for all of its arguments (these will be the state of the singleton instance).
+From a library-author perspective, the minimum that is needed to enhance a Gate or Instruction with this behavior is to inherit from SingletonGate (SingletonInstruction) instead of Gate (Instruction), and for the __init__ method to have defaults for all of its arguments (these will be the state of the singleton instance).
 For example:

 class XGate(SingletonGate):